akerbos/dh-tools/README.md

-# Tools for Demon Hunters GMs
+# Tools for Demon Hunters

 This project is an attempt to help GMs and Players of the [Demon Hunters RPG](http://www.demonhuntersrpg.com/)